 My philosophy about F/G is really simple.
 Treat me like you want yourself to be treated.
 Very simple.
 If I see a memorial that I'd like to have transferred to me, I'll simply ask for it.
 Likewise, if you see a memorial I've submitted that you'd like to have transferred to you, just ask for it.
 I could care less if the person is related to you, or not.
 If you want it, and there's no reason for me to keep it, you can have it.
 It's just that simple.
 I do this because I love it.
 A lot of people just don't have the time to do this.
 In reality, I have no connection to at least 90% of the memorials I submit.
 I submit them because no one else has. |

-Now, that said, I do have one pet peeve on F/G, but it's only a common sense thing.
-Please, if you're going to take the time to create a new cemetery, make sure you have the correct name, provide the complete address, accurate written directions, and the correct map.
+And, please, if you're going to take the time to create a new cemetery, make sure you have the correct name, provide the complete address, accurate written directions, and the correct map.
 It doesn't take much time, and can ensure future submissions are added to the right cemeteries.